QbicleTKG/Crowdfunding_ETL/README.md

 - db_schema_erd.png - A screenshot of the ERD developed as part of the schema.
 - schema.vuerd.json - The file used in VS Code to develop the ERD and table schema.
 This file works if you have the ERD Editor extension in VS Code.

-## The purpose of this project was to extract data from a CSV of data on crowdfunding projects across the world.
+## Intent: The purpose of this project was to extract data from a CSV of data on crowdfunding projects across the world.

 # Extract